 Undergraduate training opportunities

-Endocrinology is an important area of pediatric education for medical students.
-Diabetes is one of the most common chronic illnesses in pediatrics.
+Pediatric endocrinology is an important area of education for medical students.
+Type 1 diabetes is one of the most common chronic conditions in pediatrics.
 Assessment of growth is fundamental to pediatric medicine and interplays with each and every system of the body.

-There is almost always a medical student on a selective or elective rotation in Endocrinology, which consists primarily of attending outpatient clinics.
-They also have the opportunity to do inpatient consults and rounds with the residents and fellows on inpatients either admitted or consulted to endocrinology.
+There is almost always a medical student on a selective or elective rotation in Pediatric Endocrinology, which consists primarily of attending outpatient clinics.
+Students also have the opportunity to participate in inpatient consults and rounds with the residents, fellows and faculty for patients either admitted or consulted to endocrinology.
 This provides a broad exposure to both acute and chronic care in endocrinology.

-Each week of the rotation, time is dedicated for sit down teaching with the on-service endocrinologist as well as with the fellows and residents on service.
-The topic is typically chosen in advance by the learners and is predominantly case-based discussion and learning.
+Each week of the rotation, time is dedicated for formal teaching with the on-service endocrinologist or with the fellow and residents on service.
+Topics include: growth, puberty, adrenal insufficiency and hypoglycemia.

 A unique opportunity for medical students is the chance to attend diabetes camp for up to two weeks in August.
-This is a wonderful opportunity to learn about diabetes by spending time with 86 children and youth, experiencing how they manage their condition and making hundreds of insulin adjustment decisions.
+This is a wonderful opportunity to learn about diabetes by spending time with children and youth who have type 1 diabetes, experiencing how they manage their condition and making hundreds of insulin adjustment decisions.

 Postgraduate training program

-Residents must have completed three years of core pediatrics in an approved institution to be eligible for this program.
+Residents must have completed their pediatric training in an approved institution to be eligible for this program.

-On completion of the core two-year Pediatric Endocrinology Fellowship program, trainees will have the clinical skills necessary to diagnose and manage endocrinologic diseases in children, be knowledgeable to teach at both the undergraduate and postgraduate levels and have the basic skills required to conduct clinical and/or laboratory research.
-Our training program also provides academic consultants in pediatric endocrinology.
+Upon completion of the two-year Pediatric Endocrinology Subspecialty Residency program, trainees will have the clinical skills necessary to diagnose and manage endocrinologic conditions in children, be knowledgeable to teach at both the undergraduate and postgraduate levels, and have the basic skills required to conduct clinical and/or laboratory research.

-Residents may choose a third year of training to allow for further development of the research skills required to perform independent research.
+Graduates of the pediatric endocrinology residency program may choose to complete a third year of training to allow for further development of research skills required to perform independent research.

-Members of the Division of Endocrinology provide postgraduate training to interested trainees, both as an integral part of general pediatric residency training as well as to interested applicants as part of their available electives.
+Members of the Division of Endocrinology provide postgraduate training to interested trainees, both as an integral part of general pediatric residency training as well as to interested applicants as part of their elective.
 Specific areas covered during these rotations include but are not limited to:

 • Type 1 Diabetes